bhargav-borah/ImageClassificationAnimals10/README.md

 # ImageClassificationAnimals10
-Image Classificastion on the Animals 10 dataset
+Image Classification on the Animals 10 dataset